atabakhooshangi/gql_fastapi/README.md

 Each of these queries can be executed against your GraphQL endpoint to retrieve data from your book library application.
 Adjust the filter values and pagination controls as needed based on your data and requirements.

+## Exploring the API with GraphQL Playground

+The GraphQL Playground provides an interactive UI to explore the API's schema and documentation.
+After starting the application and navigating to the GraphQL endpoint (`http://localhost:8000/`), you'll find the "Docs" and "Schema" sections on the right side of the playground.
+These sections offer a comprehensive overview of the available queries, mutations, and their respective fields, arguments, and types.

+This feature is incredibly useful for understanding the capabilities of the API and for experimenting with queries and mutations in real-time.

 ## Additional Information